Mixed Media Mosaic – Tips and Tricks

 Save any off-cuts in zip lock bags or small containers to use in other projects.
 I can’t tell you how many times I’ve found that perfect “already cut” piece in one of those bags 😉

 For a bigger impact, use contrasting colors, and don’t be scared to mix tiles and beads to create texture and add visual interest.
 Just make sure that the beads are as thick or thicker than the mosaic tiles.
 Trust me; if they’re too thin, it’s a huge pain in the butt to try and find them once you grout your final piece.
 And don’t try to reproduce the image or design perfectly.
 That’s what makes mixed-media mosaics so much fun.

 Mixed Media Mosaic - When imperfectly perfect pieces come together to tell a unique story.

 While placing the tiles and other whatnots, step back and take a photo.
 I find that photos give me a much better idea of whether the colors and textures work together.
 Or not 😉

 Once you’re happy with the layout and colors, glue the beads, shells, and whatnots down with clear glue.
-Welbond, E6000 and silicone are all good choices.
-Don’t be scared to pry some of the tiles off if you don’t like something and remember to remove all the old glue so when you stick another one down it’s not wonky or higher than the other pieces.
+Welbond, E6000, and silicone are all good choices.
+Don’t be scared to pry some of the tiles off if you don’t like something, and remember to remove all the old glue so that when you stick another one down, it’s not wonky or higher than the other pieces.
 When everything has been stuck down and the glue dries completely, it’s time to grout.

 Grouting the Mixed Media Mosaic